appsignal/mio-worker/README.md

 # Mio Worker

-Simple worker running on of [Mio](https://github.com/tokio-rs/mio) that can:
+Simple worker running on top of [Mio](https://github.com/tokio-rs/mio) that can:

  * Receive messages
  * Schedule and run timeouts